-This position will serve as the Program Activities Coordinator for Cornell Cooperative Extension Association of Jefferson County and will provide program coordination and support to Nutrition and Parenting Programs that promote health and wellness initiatives to youth, families and communities across Jefferson County.
-This position will organize and coordinate activities and events relating to these identified program areas; coordinate all aspects of enrollment and reporting processes; and provide administrative assistance in the support programming efforts.
-This position will conduct direct programming via social media efforts and will be responsible to assist in writing, marketing, design/layout of program flyers, newsletters, annual reports, etc. This position will serve as an accessible resource to program staff and volunteers as appropriate, will utilize existing program resources and materials in program work, and will assist in delivering and evaluating other educational programs as defined.
+This position will serve as the Program Activities Coordinator for Cornell Cooperative Extension Association of Jefferson County and will provide program coordination and support for Fort Drum Programs, to include programs and activities offered by: the Family Development Program, Relocation Readiness Program, Employment Readiness Program, Mobilization & Deployment/Army Volunteer Corps Program, Army Emergency Relief Program, Financial Readiness Program, and the Information & Referral Program on Fort Drum.
+This position will organize and coordinate activities and events relating to these identified programs as delegated; and will coordinate assigned aspects of class registrations, preparing class materials (creating class packets, organizing class materials, etc.); and/or reporting processes; providing other administrative assistance in the support of programming efforts as needed.
+This position will provide programming outreach efforts, both on and off post, including small weekly events for military families to distribute marketing information for upcoming classes, workshops, events and activities conducted through Army Community Services.
+Outreach will be conducted at housing complexes, the Urban Mission, restaurants, schools, libraries, etc. This position will conduct direct programming via social media efforts and will be responsible to assist in writing, design/layout of program flyers, newsletters, etc. This position will serve as an accessible resource to program staff and volunteers as appropriate, will utilize existing program resources and materials in program work.
+This position will assist in delivering and evaluating educational programs as defined.

 IMPORTANT INFORMATION FOR APPLICANTS:

 All applicants must apply online by close of day on December 12, 2018 to be considered for this position.
 All applicants must complete an application online, which includes: cover letter, resume and three (3) references.